Support Hershey's Bill

 • BSL requires each and every dog to be identified as a breed which has been proven impossible to do accurately and objectively;

-• BSL does not hold irresponsible dog owners accountable;
+• BSL does not hold irresponsible and reckless dog owners accountable for their actions;

-• BSL punishes responsible dog owners and their non-offending dogs;
+• BSL punishes responsible dog owners and targets their non-offending dogs;

 • Not a single credible expert canine welfare organization supports BSL;